Back to the Learning Center

 • More distant cousins of the decedent

-While the list may appear logical and fair, it often does not match exactly with the decedent’s wishes.
+While the list may appear logical and fair, it often does not match precisely with the decedent’s wishes.
 Without a validly executed will, however, the estate administrator will have to be guided by the laws of the state of California for determining who should receive what, as well as in what amount.
-He or she generally cannot argue that the decedent would have intended for a different individual to receive the trust property under the statute.
+They generally cannot argue that the decedent would have intended for a different individual to receive the trust property under the statute.